 We may transfer Personal Data to our third-party agents or service providers who perform functions on our behalf as described above.
-Usually these agents and service providers execute a standard nondisclosure agreement.
-Where required by the Privacy Shield, we enter into written agreements with those third-party agents and service providers requiring them to provide the same level of protection the Privacy Shield requires and limiting their use of the Personal Data to the specified services provided on our behalf.
-We take reasonable and appropriate steps to ensure that third-party agents and service providers process Personal Data in accordance with our Privacy Shield obligations and to stop and remediate any unauthorized processing.
-Under certain circumstances, we may remain liable for the acts of our third-party agents or service providers who perform services on our behalf for their handling of Personal Data that we transfer to them.
+Usually, these agents and service providers execute a standard nondisclosure agreement.
+Where required by law, we enter into written agreements with those third-party agents and service providers requiring them to provide an adequate level of protection of your Personal Data and limiting their use of the Personal Data to the specified services provided on our behalf.
+We take reasonable and appropriate steps to ensure that third-party agents and service providers process Personal Data in accordance with our legal obligations and to stop and remediate any unauthorized processing.

 We require all third parties to respect the security of your Personal Data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your Personal Data for their own purposes and only permit them to process your Personal Data for specified purposes and in accordance with our instructions.